Slow Cooker Shredded Beef Tacos

 Instructions

-- Remove the meat from the slow cooker and, using two forks, shred it.
+• Remove the meat from the slow cooker and use two forks to shred it.
 Return the meat to the slow cooker and continue cooking for another 30 minutes.

-- An hour or two before serving, thinly slice the red onion.
-Combine in a small bowl with the sugar, salt, and enough red wine vinegar to just cover the onions.
-Allow to stand until ready to serve.
+• An hour or two before serving, thinly slice the red onion.
+Combine it in a small bowl with the sugar, salt, and enough red wine vinegar to just cover the onions.
+Allow it to stand until ready to serve.

 Notes